goelAkshay34/goelAkshay34/README.md

 ## Summary

-Machine Learning Engineer with 4+ years of hands-on experience in the end-to-end machine learning model build lifecycle.
-My expertise spans various areas, including Exploratory Data Analysis, Data Visualization, Dimensionality Reduction, Supervised Learning, Unsupervised Learning, Deep Learning, and Database management.

-Currently, I am working on Transformers in Large Language model (such as Auto-Regressive / Auto-Encoding Transformer model).
-Excited to work on building Prompt-based Longchain scripts using API wrappers.
+Machine Learning Engineer with 5.5+ years of hands-on experience, specialized in building end-to-end Generative AI and Machine Learning solutions.
+I possess extensive expertise in Python and a strong background in building and deploying AI applications using libraries like Langchain/ LangGraph for NLP tasks, TensorFlow/PyTorch for deep learning, scikit-learn for Machine Learning, CI/CD pipelines and GCP - Vertex AI Platform & AWS services for cloud infrastructure.

+Proven ability to design microservices and deploy user-focused AI solutions, leveraging client-server based architecture.
+Hands-on experience in developing Agentic AI projects, Retrieval-Augmented Generation (RAG), Multimodal Prompt Engineering and fine-tuning LLMs.
+Passionate about the latest AI advancements and eager to collaborate on innovative projects that deliver tangible value

+Currently, I am building AI Data Vizualization with Agentic AI using LangGraph.

 ## Skills
 - **GenAI**